TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 encountered.

-After the view is created and navigated to, the InitializeAsync method of the view\'s associated view model is executed.
+After the view is created and navigated to, the InitializeAsync method of the view's associated view model is executed.
 For more information, see [Passing parameters during navigation](#passing-parameters-during-navigation).